-- 39. The best techniques to avoid CH4 emissions depend heavily on the emission source and the site-specific conditions.
-In contrast to classical industrial emissions, which are in most cases mitigated/abated through end-of-pipe equipment or through feedstock substitution, CH4 emissions are diverse, and a broad range of measures is required for their reduction.
-The most important techniques regarding emissions from waste landfills and from the natural gas grid are described in the present document. - 40.
-CH4 emissions from waste landfills are the most important non-agricultural source of CH4 emissions in Europe and are responsible for around 20 per cent of overall emissions.
-At the global level, the share of landfill gas emissions is in a similar range as in Europe.
-In landfills, CH4 is formed through anaerobic digestion of hydrocarbon waste.
+39. The best techniques to avoid $CH_4$ emissions depend heavily on the emission source and the site-specific conditions.
+In contrast to classical industrial emissions, which are in most cases mitigated/abated through end-of-pipe equipment or through feedstock substitution, $CH_4$ emissions are diverse, and a broad range of measures is required for their reduction.
+The most important techniques regarding emissions from waste landfills and from the natural gas grid are described in the present document.

+40. At the global level, the share of landfill gas emissions is in a similar range as in Europe.
+In landfills, $CH_4$ is formed through anaerobic digestion of hydrocarbon waste.
 The reduction of landfilled waste is the most important measure to avoid/reduce such emissions and can be achieved through composting of biodegradable waste, more efficient separation and recycling, or incineration of non-biological hydrocarbon waste (e.g., for combined heat and power generation).
-For the reduction of CH4 emissions from existing landfills, the most relevant options are (see para.
-26 above): - (a) Gas collection and utilization; - (b) Oxidation of CH4 in biocovers or through biofiltration based on methanotrophic organisms (bacteria) that transfer CH4 into CO2 and H2O; - (c) Landfill aeration to avoid anaerobic digestion and to enhance biological processes to inhibit CH4 production. - 41.
-The natural gas production and distribution network is a further important source of CH4 emissions.
+For the reduction of $CH_4$ emissions from existing landfills, the most relevant options are (see para.
+25 above):

+(a) Gas collection and utilization;

+(b) Oxidation of $CH_4$ in biocovers or through biofiltration based on methanotrophic organisms (bacteria) that transfer $CH_4$ into $CO_2$ and $H_2O$ ;

+(c) Landfill aeration to avoid anaerobic digestion and to enhance biological processes to inhibit $CH_4$ production.

+41. The natural gas production and distribution network is a further important source of $CH_4$ emissions.
 Since production technologies, compressions and pressure regulations partly show regional differences, not all options listed hereafter are equally applicable to all countries.
 Furthermore, a general distinction between production, transmission and distribution to final end-users, should be made, because, for example, from the European Union perspective, production and transmission mainly takes place outside of the European Union (Russian Federation as one of the most important natural gas supplier).
 Generally, these measures can be categorized as technical measures, by replacing existing equipment, and organizational or management measures, by modifying common practices for example, in maintenance and inspection.
 In summary, the following measures have been identified in the present document to be the most relevant (see para.
 28 above):